arindam-codes/mit-6.100b-intro-to-computational-thinking-and-data-science/Optimization and Graph Models/Lec1/Applications/Investment_Portfolio/readme.md

 ## 🔍 Observations

-* Greedy by raw expected return does not always maximize efficiency.
-* Greedy by lowest cost may select many low-impact assets.
-* Greedy by return-per-dollar tends to perform better but is still not guaranteed optimal.
+ Greedy by return-per-dollar tends to perform better but is still not guaranteed optimal.

 This demonstrates an important concept: